gabriel-fallen/typeable/posts/2017-08-23-stackage2nix.markdown

 For the production builds we use Nix.
-It has some nice properties like declarative build configuration, reproducible builds, etc. If you for some reason not aware of it, I encourage you to give it a try.
+It has some nice properties like declarative build configuration, reproducible builds, etc. If you for some reason was not aware of it, I encourage you to give it a try.
 Nixpkgs differs from other build tools in a variety of ways.
 I'd call its approach developers friendly.
 It may take some time to get into, but it's worth it.

 So, we got Stack on one side and Nix on the other.
 The question is, how would you build the Stack project with Nix?

-The first approach was to define Nix derivation using Stack as a builder.
+Our first approach was defining Nix derivation using Stack as a builder.
 Nixpkgs already has [haskell.lib.buildStackProject][nixpkgs-stack] helper function defined for it.
 Unfortunately, this method has several downsides.
 The main one is that Nix does not have control over the Stack cache.
 In fact, we end up with the builds that fail quite frequently and require manual interventions.
-Usually, all the problems could be resolved by dropping the Stack cache.
-Followed by the painfully slow compilation of a project from scratch.
+Usually, all the problems can be resolved by dropping the Stack cache, followed by the painfully slow compilation of a project from scratch.

-The more _native_ way to build Haskell in Nix would be to describe each Haskell package as a separate Nix package.
-That way we get caching and all Nix benefits out of the box.
-Nixpkgs repository already maintains some version of the Hackage snapshot defined that way, but we need packages of particular versions from Stackage.
-So the logical continuation would be to create Stackage snapshot for Nixpkgs.
+The more _native_ way to build Haskell in Nix is to describe each Haskell package as a separate Nix package.
+This way we get the caching property and all Nix benefits out of the box.
+Nixpkgs repository already maintains some version of the Hackage snapshot predefined, but we need packages of particular versions from Stackage.
+So the logical outcome would be to create Stackage snapshot for Nixpkgs.

 At that time, there already was a discussion of such thing on cabal2nix [issue
-#212][cabal2nix-issue-stack], where Benno @bennofs mentioned its WIP implementation.
+#212][cabal2nix-issue-stack], where Benno @bennofs mentioned his WIP
+implementation.

-The second approach was using existing tool, manually create an override for Nixpkgs, with Stackage packages set instead of default Hackage snapshot, and with additional overrides from `stack.yaml`.
-This solution worked better than the first one with Stack.
+The second approach was to create an override for Nixpkgs manually using existing tool.
+With Stackage packages set instead of default Hackage snapshot, and with additional overrides from `stack.yaml`.
+This solution worked better than the first one with bare Stack.
 The downside was that we got some extra Nix code to maintain in our project.

 After the creation of manual Nixpkgs override, it became apparent that the procedure could be automated.
-We need to parse `stack.yaml` build definition, generate Nix Stackage packages set for particular LTS snapshot, and then apply the overrides from Stack file on top of it.
+We just need to parse `stack.yaml` build definition, generate Nix Stackage packages set for particular LTS snapshot, and then apply the overrides from Stack file on top of it.
+Sounds manageable.

 So, the third approach was to build the tool that would generate Nixpkgs override given the Stack build definition.
 That's how we get to `stackage2nix`.